CJuuuuuuu/AIFinal_GuavaScript/README.md

 To use GuavaScript AI for guava quality prediction, follow these steps:

-1. Download the GuavaScript HTML file from this repository.
+1. Click the [website](https://cjuuuuuuu-aifinal-guavascript.hf.space/) of this repository.
-2. Open the HTML file in a web browser.
+2. Upload a guava photo and optionally enter a traceability code.
-3. Upload a guava photo and optionally enter a traceability code.
+   - You can download a test guava photo of which the traceability code is 2305220044418197 in this repository.
-4. Click "Predict" to generate quality predictions.
+3. Click "Predict" to generate quality predictions.
-5. View the predicted attributes like sweetness, sourness, crunchiness, hardness, and flavor.
+4. View the predicted attributes like sweetness, sourness, crunchiness, hardness, and flavor.
-6. Please allow some time for processing, and note that prediction accuracy may vary.
+5. Please allow some time for processing, and note that prediction accuracy may vary.

 Enjoy using GuavaScript AI for accurate guava quality assessment!
 For any inquiries, consult the documentation or contact our support team.